mardini2/CustosEye/README.md

-# CustosEye
+# 𖦹 CustosEye ꩜

 CustosEye is a local-first visibility and integrity monitor with a lightweight rules engine, contextual trust scoring (CSC v2), and a clean web dashboard.
-No cloud, no telemetry everything runs locally :)
+No cloud, no telemetry everything runs locally 👁

 ---